FrendaWinter/Operating-System-Concepts/Exercises/Chapter_1.md

 the execution of the user programs?
 If so, describe what forms of interference are caused.
 #### 1.17 Some computer systems do not provide a privileged mode of operation in hardware.
 Is it possible to construct a secure operating system for these computer systems?
 Give arguments both that it is and that it is not possible.

+---

 #### 1.18 Many SMP systems have different levels of caches; one level is local to

-each processing core, and another level is shared among all processing cores.
+Each processing core, and another level is shared among all processing cores.
 Why are caching systems designed this way?

+---

 #### 1.19 Rank the following storage systems from slowest to fastest:
 a.
 Hard-disk drives
 b.
 Registers